loganbrick/Pizzas/README.md

 In _index.html_:

-*Optimized Cameron's profile picture and pizzeria.jpg *Attempted to load web fonts asynchronously
+*Optimized Cameron's profile picture and pizzeria.jpg *Loading web fonts asynchronously
-*Loading and calling the analytics.js asynchronously
+*Loading and calling the analytics.js asynchronously *Inlined all CSS

+In _views/js/main.js_:

+In _pizza.html_:

+*Optimized the pizza image
+*Optimized the Bootstrap CSS

 ## Old stuff is below